scottyschup/ruby-curriculum/projects/w1d5-tic-tac-toe-ai.md

 # Tic-tac-toe AI

-Let's extend my tic-tac-toe AI player so that is is unbeatable!
-Use my solution please.
+Let's extend my tic-tac-toe AI player so that is is unbeatable! **Use my TicTacToe solution please**.

 ## Phase I: `TicTacToeNode`